Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Introduction

-Two EAMs have been proposed and implemented for continuous response tasks: the circular diffusion model \citep[CDM;][]{smith2016diffusion} and the spatially continuous diffusion model \citep[SCDM;][]{ratcliff2018decision, ratcliff2024using}, along with a third framework whose assumptions are less applicable to the present context \citep{kvam2023unified}.
-The CDM extends one-dimensional diffusion to a two-dimensional circular decision space, where evidence begins at the origin and evolves stochastically until it reaches a circular boundary (see panel B in Figure~\ref{fig:oldmodels}).
+Two EAMs have been proposed and implemented for continuous response tasks: the circular diffusion model \citep[CDM;][]{smith2016diffusion} and the spatially continuous diffusion model \citep[SCDM;][]{ratcliff2018decision, ratcliff2024using}.
+A third framework based on a deterministic, rather than stochastic, evidence accumulation process has also been proposed \citep{kvam2023unified}; however, in the present work, we focus on stochastic evidence accumulation processes.
+The CDM extends one-dimensional diffusion in DDM to a two-dimensional circular decision space, where evidence begins at the origin and evolves stochastically until it reaches a circular boundary (see panel B in Figure~\ref{fig:oldmodels}).
 This makes the CDM suitable for tasks with rotationally symmetric response domains but less appropriate for bounded data.
 The SCDM models evidence accumulation over a continuous spatial domain (i.e., a circle or a line), assuming that the drift rate follows a Gaussian-shaped profile across the decision space (Figure~\ref{fig:oldmodels}, panel C).
 This profile is defined by its height (reflecting evidence strength) and width (reflecting uncertainty), and its center corresponds to the spatial location of the fastest evidence accumulation—known in each trial based on the stimulus presented.
 This makes the SCDM well-suited for perceptual estimation tasks where the true stimulus value is externally specified.
 However, in subjective self-report paradigms, the correct location of evidence is not externally given and must instead be inferred from the responses themselves, a scenario not supported by the current SCDM formulation.